fmenabe/python-clg/doc/source/configuration.rst

 Add a `help` subcommand at the root of the parser that print the arborsence of commands with their description.

-The command has an ``--page`` option allowing to page the output of the command (using `less -c` command).
+The command has a ``--page`` option allowing to page the output of the command (using `less -c` command).